 The five-alarm fire destroyed the building, displacing Erica Cruz and her child, both of whom lived in a rent-controlled apartment on the fourth floor.
 Cruz lost all of her belongings in the fire and suffers from post-traumatic stress disorder (PTSD) after her harrowing experience escaping the blaze.

-Now, Cruz and her brother George — who holds the lease for the apartment — are suing Class 5 Inc., claiming that company stored dangerous, flammable materials in the basement of building and failed to warn tenants when they became aware of the fire, according to the complaint.
+Cruz and her brother George — who holds the lease for the apartment — sued Class 5 Inc., claiming that the company stored dangerous, flammable materials in the basement of the building and failed to warn tenants when they became aware of the fire, according to the complaint.

 “When representatives of Class 5 Inc. became aware of the fire, they did not warn the tenants in the building; in fact, they misled the tenants into believing there had been a fire that had been extinguished,” the suit alleges.